 MARM Partnership Grants 2019/20 (Round 6)

-Four grants were awarded in the current round and the partnerships started in November 2020.
+Four grants were awarded in the last round and the partnerships started in November 2020.
 The partnerships are as follows:

 MARM-20-01: Awardee - Maciej Dunajski (Cambridge), paired with Universite Gaston Berger, Senegal

 *MARM-20-02: Awardee - Letterio Gatto (Politecnico di Torino) – paired with University of Namibia, Namibia

 *This partnership included the Namibian International Spring School of Mathematics, which took place on October 23-28, 2022.
 See the poster for this event here.
 See the event website here.

 MARM-20-03: Awardee - Sergey E. Mikhailov (Brunel), paired with Adama Science and Technology University, Ethiopia